vapor/docs/4.0/docs/logging.md

 ## Configuration

-SwiftLog is configured by boostrapping the `LoggingSystem` once per process.
+SwiftLog is configured by bootstrapping the `LoggingSystem` once per process.
 Vapor projects typically do this in `main.swift`.

 ```swift
 import Vapor